yw-fang/phtools/README.md

 # phtools

 Tools for the visualization of phonon results obtained from first-principles claculations.
+Currently, it supports the results from VASP, and Phonopy.

 # Requirements